KSP-KOS/KOS_DOC/source/structure/partmodule.md

 ﻿PartModule
 =====

-All rightclick menus and action group actions can be accessed via the partmodule objects that are attached to parts of a ship.
+Almost everything done with at rightclick menus and action group action can be accessed via the partmodule objects that are attached to parts of a ship.

 The exact arrangement of PartModules to Parts to Ships, and how to make use of a PartModule is a complex enough topic to warrant its own separate